ajakate/beemoviefier/README.md

 ## Installation

-As long as you have babashka installed, you should be fine to run beemoviefier after cloning the repo.
+As long as you have babashka and ffmpeg installed, you should be fine to run beemoviefier after cloning the repo.
 All the tool does is generate a long ffmpeg command which it calls.
 Any dependencies babashka uses should be installed on the first run.

 ### Dependencies